anynines/klutchio/crossplane-api/README.md

 ### **Important note!**

-By default, when a Composition is updated or created, all XRs that use said Composition will be updated instantaneously.
-This means that any changes made to the Composition, even minor ones like label and annotation modifications, by the platform team would instantly affect the XRs provisioned and owned by app teams.
+By default, when a Composition is updated or created, all data service instances that use said Composition will be updated instantaneously.
+This means that any changes made to the Composition, even minor ones like label and annotation modifications, by the platform team would instantly affect the data service instances provisioned and owned by app teams.

 Each time a Composition is updated, a CompositionRevision is automatically created by a controller.
 The schema of the CompositionRevision encompasses the schema of the Composition itself.
-This mechanism allows an XR instance to be associated with a particular revision of a Composition, effectively "pinning" it to that specific version.
-As a result, updates made to the Composition will not inherently impact the XR instances that (indirectly) use it.
+This mechanism allows a data service instance to be associated with a particular revision of a Composition, effectively "pinning" it to that specific version.
+As a result, updates made to the Composition will not inherently impact the data service instances that (indirectly) use it.

-By default, an XR instance will have the optional filed "compositionUpdatePolicy" set to "Automatic" causing it to always select the latest revision of the desired Composition.
-Only when the compositionUpdatePolicy of a previously created XR(C) is set to "Manual" its behavior deviates from the default and requires manual updates.
+By default, a data service instance will have the optional field "compositionUpdatePolicy" set to "Automatic" causing it to always select the latest revision of the desired Composition.
+Only when the compositionUpdatePolicy of a previously created instance is set to "Manual" its behavior deviates from the default and requires manual updates.

 Therefore, It is important to carefully consider the approach that minimizes